justin-jacobson-code/RapidDocker/README.md

 ## Setup
 First you'll need to have Go installed.
 You can download it [here](https://golang.org/dl/).
+Along with Docker, which you can download [here](https://docs.docker.com/get-docker/).

 Then you can compile RapidDocker by running:
 ```bash